Bombing of North Korea: Precision bombing campaign

 Despite the official precision bombing policy, North Korea reported extensive civilian casualties.
 According to military analyst Taewoo Kim, the apparent contradiction between a policy of precision bombing and reports of high civilian casualties is explained by the very low accuracy of bombing.
-According to a FEAF analysis, 209 bombs needed to be dropped in order to reach an 80 percent likelihood of hitting a 20 ft by 500 ft target.
-For such a target, 99.3 percent of bombs dropped did not hit the target.
+According to a FEAF analysis, 209 bombs needed to be dropped in order to reach an 80% likelihood of hitting a 20 ft by 500 ft target.
+For such a target, 99.3% of bombs dropped did not hit the target.
 Since many targets of the "precision" campaign were located in populated areas, high numbers of civilians were killed despite the policy of limited targeting.